TickTeam/guide-tt/android_app/1_why_i_cant_find_ticktick_widget.md

-##Why I can’t find TickTick widget?
+## Why I can’t find TickTick widgets?

-Please make sure your TickTick application has been properly installed on internal storage rather than SD card.
+Please make sure your TickTick application has been properly installed on the internal storage of your Android phone, rather than on a removable SD card.
 After that, you can reboot your device for another try.